The Eras Tour

 The Eras Tour was the sixth concert tour by the American singer-songwriter Taylor Swift.
 It began in Glendale, Arizona, United States, on March 17, 2023, and concluded in Vancouver, British Columbia, Canada, on December 8, 2024.
-Spanning 149 shows in 51 cities across five continents, the Eras Tour had a large cultural and socioeconomic impact.
+Spanning 149 shows in 51 cities across 21 countries and five continents, the Eras Tour had a large cultural and socioeconomic impact.
 It became the highest-grossing tour of all time and the first to earn over $1 billion and $2 billion in revenue.

-Swift designed the tour as a retrospective tribute to all of her studio albums and their corresponding musical "eras".
+Announced after the release of her tenth studio album Midnights (2022), Swift designed the tour as a retrospective tribute to all of her albums and their corresponding musical "eras".
 Running over 3.5 hours, the set list consisted of over 40 songs grouped into 10 acts that portrayed each album's mood and aesthetic.
 The show was revamped in May 2024 to incorporate her eleventh studio album, The Tortured Poets Department (2024).
 Critics praised the Eras Tour for its concept, production, and immersive ambience, as well as Swift's vocals, stage presence, and versatile showmanship.

 The tour recorded unprecedented public demand, ticket sales and attendances, bolstering economies, businesses, and tourism worldwide, dominating social media and news cycles, and garnering tributes from governments and organizations.
 This also gave rise to multifarious issues: ticketing crashes that inspired a string of anti-scalping laws and price regulation policies; scrutiny of Ticketmaster for monopoly by US authorities; diplomatic tensions in Southeast Asia due to Singapore's exclusivity grant; poor venue management in Rio de Janeiro resulting in a death; a failed ISIS plot to attack the tour in Vienna; and a political scandal in the UK.

-Swift disclosed and released various works throughout the tour: the re-recorded albums Speak Now (Taylor's Version) and 1989 (Taylor's Version) in 2023; editions of Midnights (2022) and The Tortured Poets Department; the music videos of "Karma", "I Can See You", and "I Can Do It with a Broken Heart"; and "Cruel Summer" as a single.
+Swift disclosed and released various works throughout the tour: the re-recorded albums Speak Now (Taylor's Version) and 1989 (Taylor's Version) in 2023; editions of Midnights and The Tortured Poets Department; the music videos of "Karma", "I Can See You", and "I Can Do It with a Broken Heart"; and "Cruel Summer" as a single.
 An accompanying concert film, documenting the Los Angeles shows, was released to theaters worldwide on October 13, 2023, in an uncommon distribution deal circumventing major film studios.
 Met with critical acclaim, the film became the highest-grossing concert film in history.
-A self-published photo book of the tour, The Eras Tour Book, was released on November 29, 2024.
+A photo book of the tour, The Eras Tour Book, was released on November 29, 2024.
+A behind-the-scenes series, The End of an Era, and a second concert film based on the Vancouver shows, The Final Show, were released on December 12, 2025, on Disney+.
 The tour's accolades include an iHeartRadio Music Award for Tour of the Century and six Guinness World Records.
-It also inspired Swift's twelfth studio album, The Life of a Showgirl (2025).
+Swift's life as an entertainer during the tour inspired her twelfth studio album, The Life of a Showgirl (2025).